CARTAvis/manual_source/source/introduction.rst

 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.

+ACKNOWLEDEGMENT from Department of Physics, University of Alberta.

 CARTA is mainly built in C++, TypeScript, and JavaScript, and with the following third-party libraries:

 * AST: http://starlink.eao.hawaii.edu/starlink/AST